Wakayama Prefecture Official View on Dolphin Fishery at Taiji

 Why does Wakayama Prefectural Government permit dolphin fishery?

-Taiji, located on the east coast of the Kii Peninsula, is a small town with a population of 3,500.
+Taiji, located on the east coast of the Kii Peninsula, is a small town with a population of 2,800.
 Located far away from major centers of economic activity, the town has a 400-year tradition of whaling, and has flourished over the years thanks to whaling and dolphin fishery.
 Whales and dolphins are an integral part of the food culture of the area.
-There are many traditional cultural events throughout the year connected with whales and dolphins, and dolphin fishery has supported the livelihood of people as the industry indispensable to the local economy.
+There are many traditional cultural events throughout the year connected with whales and dolphins, and whaling has supported the livelihood of people as the industry indispensable to the local economy.

 Dolphin fishery is cruel.
 The governor should exercise his authority to stop it.